 Toast Pecans the Right Way

-There’s two ways to toast nuts, the good way and the not-so-good way.
+There are two ways to toast nuts, the good way and the not-so-good way.

-The not-so-good way is to toast them in a pan over a stove over low heat.
+The not-so-good way is to toast them in a pan on a stove over low heat.
 This results in uneven cooking, constant stirring or tossing and the possibility of them burning.
 Don’t toast nuts like this unless you don’t have access to an oven.

 The right way is to cook them on a tray in the oven.
 This allows for even cooking and that means you’ll be less likely to burn them.

 It may seem silly to set a timer for something small like a batch of pecans, but it’s good practice.